brooklabteam/www/join.md

 <h2>Field Technicians</h2>

-In part with Ekipa Fanihy, I periodically hire **Field Technicians** (usually American post-bac students; see [People](/people)) to work with Malagasy graduate students catching and collecting samples from wild fruit bats in Madagascar.
+In part with Ekipa Fanihy, I periodically hire **Field Technicians** (usually American post-bac students; see [the Team page for more](/team)) to work with Malagasy graduate students catching and collecting samples from wild fruit bats in Madagascar.
 I have found this to be rewarding opportunity for both parties to engage in scientific and cultural exchange.
 Applications are now past due for positions beginning in January 2022.
 Please check back next year for new opportunities and additional hires!

 Please see [here](/jointhelab/fieldtechjob) for a previous job description!